Lina Wertmüller died in December 2021, aged 93.

-I’m just very playful, I like to play around.
+I’m just very playful, I like to play.
 I just don’t like to take things too seriously.

-I always thought that Life is Beautiful has way too much in common with Seven Beauties, but it seems like nobody realised it.
+I always thought that Life is Beautiful has a lot in common with Seven Beauties, but it seems like nobody realised it.
 Do you feel the two movies are vaguely similar?

 Well, no, I don’t think that either.
 Maybe something they have in common is the grotesque side of the story and not taking too seriously something that is really serious.

 In 1968 you made the Western movie The Belle Starr Story [Il mio corpo per un poker] using the male pseudonym of Nathan Witch.
 What would have happened if you had used your real name?

 Haha, well, nothing would have happened – what would you expect me to say about it?
 It would have been exactly the same, the movie would have gone on as usual.
 I don’t think this is something that would have changed things, so I don’t know what to answer.